MacFarlane mines comedy of death on the frontier in 'A Million Ways'

-LOS ANGELES A town fair, a block of ice, and even the doctor are just some of the "Million Ways" to meet one's demise in the American Old West, as "Family Guy" creator Seth MacFarlane lends his raunchy humour to parody the harsh conditions of life on the frontier.
+LOS ANGELES May 29 A town fair, a block of ice, and even the doctor are just some of the "Million Ways" to meet one's demise in the American Old West, as "Family Guy" creator Seth MacFarlane lends his raunchy humor to parody the harsh conditions of life on the frontier.

 Set in Arizona, 1882, the film is both a homage to and spoof of the traditional Western cowboy films.
 It features alcohol, drugs, raucous violence, a toe-tapping musical number and the same cheeky irreverence and bawdy comedy with touches of social commentary that MacFarlane has become known for in "Family Guy" and his first film, 2012's R-rated comedy "Ted."